-Geological and oceanographic developments of the
+Geological and oceanographic

-Japan Sea and other marginal seas during the Late
+Japan Sea and other marginal seas

 Caenozoic Era

-Shinji Tsukawaki, D. Sc., Associate Professor
+Tsukawaki, D. Sc., Associate

 Marginal seas represented by the Japan Sea are situated only along the eastern continental margin of the Eurasian Continent.
 It is well known that modern natural environment of the surface of the Earth would not be formed without various contributions from these seas.